 In 2019, Finnair operated flights from Beijing (two airports), Shanghai, Nanjing, Guangzhou, and Hongkong, to Helsinki.
 JuneYao operated in Shanghai and Zhengzhou.
 Tibet Airlines had Jinan-Helsinki route.
 Sichuan Airlines opened Chengdu-Helsinki route.

-Social media platforms, especially emerging ones, like Tik Tok and The Red Book in China have become the major platforms for dreaming/seeding phase of destinations.
+Social media platforms, especially emerging ones, like Tik Tok and The Red Note in China have become the major platforms for dreaming/seeding phase of destinations.
 Short video contents become the main contents for media consumption.
 And, social media channels are also platforms for buying products including travel packages/products, especially hotel deals, attraction tickets, etc, through live streaming events.

 Most of the bookings are digitalized.
 OTAs including Ctrip, Meituan, Fliggy, Mafengwo, etc. are the major platforms for travel bookings.
 Traditional TAs also operate their own shops on OTA (OTS) platforms.
 Most of players (OTA, TA, travel brands) invest heavily in their own social media channels, which don’t only serve as a marketing channel but also a booking channel with e-commerce functions.
 Consumers would use multiple channels (apps) to collect information and compare the offerings before making the actual booking.
 It is also common for travelers to buy flight, hotel or attraction entrance ticket coupons (refundable) when OTAs or brands are on sale, before they have a “concrete" travel plan.